Who among the widows in the Bible do you know the stories?

 What lessons does it teach us?

-On one perspective, Tamar might have come off as an opportunist, pretending to be a harlot in order not to lose her inheritance from Jacob.
+From one perspective, Tamar might have come off as an opportunist, pretending to be a harlot in order not to lose her inheritance from Jacob.

 But, on a bigger picture, we’ve seen how persistent she was in fighting for her right as a daughter-in-law and how loyal she was to her family.